htang014/rshell/README.md

 * Grey text background indicates hidden file

 ###cp
-[Under construction]
+``cp [source] [destination]``.
+Takes the file in source and copies it to destination.

 ## Possible Errors

 ### rshell
-* There was a problem with execvp(): File or directory not found ---- Caused by an incorrect or invalid command.
+* There was an error with execvp(): File or directory not found ---- Caused by an incorrect or invalid command.
+* There was an error with open(): File or directory not found ---- Caused by trying to access an invalid file.
+* Too many input redirects ---- Occurs when attempting to pass in more than one input to a command.
+* Invalid redirection at front()/back() ---- Performed redirection at front or back to empty command.

 ### ls
 * One or more flags are unknown ---- Caused by passing in a flag that does not exist.
 For instance `ls -cupcake`.
-* There was a problem with stat(): File or directory not found ---- Occurs when ls fails to find/open a file.
+* There was an error with stat(): File or directory not found ---- Occurs when ls fails to find/open a file.
-* There was a problem with opendir(): Permission denied ---- Occurs when user does not have access to a directory.
+* There was an error with opendir(): Permission denied ---- Occurs when user does not have access to a directory.

 ## Code Summary